FIVE MOST SURPRISING FINDS

 Deconstructing the “70 Percent” Statistic

 A significant portion of Black children born to unmarried mothers are born to parents who are cohabiting — living together as a couple.
 The Fragile Families and Child Wellbeing Study tracked nearly 5,000 children born in large U.S. cities between 1998 and 2000.
-It found that at the time of their child’s birth, approximately 52 percent of unmarried Black parents were in a romantic relationship and living together (McLanahan et al., Fragile Families Baseline National Report, Princeton University, 2003).
+It found that at the time of their child’s birth, roughly 52 percent of unmarried Black parents were in a romantic relationship and living together (McLanahan et al., Fragile Families Baseline National Report, Princeton University, 2003).
 An additional percentage were in a romantic relationship but living apart.

 Unmarried Black Parents at Child’s Birth: Living Arrangement